jmhdez/TinyTwitter/README.md

 ----------------------

 Just grab the latest version of [TinyTwitter.cs](https://github.com/jmhdez/TinyTwitter/blob/master/src/TinyTwitter/TinyTwitter.cs) and include it in your project.
 That's all.
-No binary dependecies are required to use TinyTwitter.
+No binary dependecies are needed.

-To use TinyTwitter you need to create and register an application with Twitter to obtain valid OAuth application tokens.
+To use TinyTwitter you need to create and register an application with Twitter to obtain a valid set of OAuth application tokens.
 More info about this can be found in [Twitter's docs](https://dev.twitter.com/docs/auth/tokens-devtwittercom).

 Using those tokens, you can begin to use TinyTwitter to post